shuhari-io/shuhari-io.github.io/_posts/2014-11-18-fixing-our-development-environment.md

 When you do an `npm install`, npm makes heavy use of [symbolic links](http://en.wikipedia.org/wiki/Symbolic_link).
 By default, Windows does not allow users to create system links.
 So when npm tries to make them within the shared folder, you get errors about permissions issues.

 There are three main ways to fix this.
+####First
-First, you can run `npm install --no-bin-links`.
+You can run `npm install --no-bin-links`.
 This tells npm not to use symlinks.
 This can cause unpredictable behavior though, since some npm modules may depend on the symlinks to function correctly or completely.

+####Second
-Second, you can run your Windows command prompt as an administrator.
+You can run your Windows command prompt as an administrator.
 This allows you to create symlinks within Windows, and thus from your VM.
 But I don't want to do this every time I want to install a new npm module.

+####Third
-Finally, you can move the target directory out of the shared folder.
+You can move the target directory out of the shared folder.
 This way npm installs on just the VM's file system.
 The problem is, our Angular project is in our shared directory, so we have to create a symlink from our Angular directory to the new target directory.
 Happily, you only need to create this symlink on VM creation, and it will persist throughout the life of the VM.
 That does mean we need to run our shell as an administrator for our first `vagrant up`.

 ### Long Path Names